– KS3 Philosophy, Religion and Ethics

 Extra-Curricular

-The enrichment opportunities in Religious Education are wide and varied.
+The enrichment opportunities in Philosophy, Religion and Ethics are wide and varied.
 Here are just a few of the opportunities students at Rainford have experienced recently: